abhisheshpal/New_hmm_2019/rasberry_gazebo/README.md

 This package allows the generation of a Gazebo world with polytunnels and human models ('actors').
 You can generate n polytunnels of arbitrary length positioned wherever you like in the Gazebo world.
 The constraint is that the polytunnels are always aligned with the x-axis.
-Also, the polytunnel arches are of a set width.
+Also, the polytunnel canopy is of a set width.
 The package also permits the inclusion of n actors moving between user specified waypoints.

-Open ./models_AB.yaml for an example polytunnel configuration (there are a couple of other models you can include as well as the polytunnels).
+Open ./models_AB.yaml for an example polytunnel configuration (there are a couple of other models that you can include as well as the polytunnels).
 Open ./actors_AB.yaml for an example of how to include moving actors in the Gazebo world.
 You can make your own .yaml files.